Free business software products and services.

 We live in an age where one company’s core value product or service is another company’s free give away.
-Free products and services as “enticers” or “add ons” have been with us for many generations, particularly within the retail consumer market, but now they are becoming ubiquitous and in many cases completely replacing core systems, products and services.
+Free products and services as “enticers” or “add-ons” have been with us for many generations, particularly within the retail consumer market, but now they are becoming ubiquitous and in many cases completely replacing core systems, products and services.
 We now have a generation of professionals who expect their core social and business services to be “free”; from openly advertised services such as e-mail, Facebook, Twitter to the less transparent issues of obtaining access to music and film that is the copyright of others.

-However we also see the free, or freemium model of business starting to become popular within business.
+However, we also see the free, or freemium model of business starting to become popular within a business.
 The objective of this article is to attempt to create a framework to evaluate how “free” any particular product or service may be and if this “free”dom is appropriate for your needs (and there are many products and services where this is the case).

 We are all aware that there is no such thing as a free lunch.
-The end User always pays in some way; from something as simple as parting with personal information, giving their time to try a particular product or service, agreeing to be accessible to advertising to the (for some) less palatable issues of release of privacy or access to friends and family.
-Very occasionally there is also the insidious drive towards parting with ever increasing amounts of real money as the buyer of the free service finds that with just a little more money they will actually get the product/service they thought they were “buying” in the first place.
+The end User always pays in some way; from something as simple as parting with personal information, giving their time to try a particular product or service, agreeing to be accessible to advertising to the (for some) less palatable issues of the release of privacy or access to friends and family.
+Very occasionally there is also the insidious drive towards parting with ever-increasing amounts of real money as the buyer of the free service finds that with just a little more money they will actually get the product/service they thought they were “buying” in the first place.

 As online marketing models become increasingly sophisticated and targeted there’s no escaping the subtle variations of free offers that entice us to connect with new suppliers at every click of the mouse.
 Even in my industry, if you’re considering something as important as using a free 360° feedback system (at least I like to think its important!) for your client or company, just like any other business service, it’s wise to take a good look at the real cost of the offer to avoid finding out if it’s cost you more than you bargained for.

 I’ve put a checklist together to help you work out the true cost of ‘free’ products.
-I’ve designed it so you can use it to assess the cost of free business software of any kind, not just 360 degree feedback tools.
+I’ve designed it so you can use it to assess the cost of free business software of any kind, not just free 360 degree feedback tools.
 There are ten questions to help you balance the risks and benefits of buying into free.

 1. Is the free product peripheral or core to the developers’ portfolio of products?